pedrodota/flutter_exercise/README.md

 - Background glow that indicate that card is active.
 - Interactive slider control with KNOBS.

-### Exercise 2: Scrollable Content Card with Bottom Blur
+### Exercise 2: Scrollable Content Card with Bottom Blur and Footer Card

 **File:** `lib/exercise_2.dart`

-Implement a scrollable page with:
+Create a scrollable page with the following structure:
 - Title at the top
 - Card containing a 16:9 aspect ratio image
 - Content section below the image with icon, title/subtitle, and button
 - Description text
-- Fixed blur effect at the bottom of the viewport
+- Add a **blur overlay fixed at the bottom of the viewport**, independent of scroll.
+- Add an additional card in the footer area.

+Implement an animation for the **footer card**:

+- The footer card should start **fully off-screen**, positioned below the viewport.
+- As the user **scrolls down**, the footer card should **slide up into view** using a smooth translation animation.
+- As the user **scrolls back up**, the footer card should **slide down and hide again**, returning to its off-screen position.

 ## Submission Guidelines